New York: Crime Tour with Ex-NYPD Guide

 - Hotel pick-up and drop off

-Meeting Point: Front steps of Alexander Hamilton Custom House, 1 Bowling Green, New York, NY 10004, United States.
+Meeting Point until March 31, 2017: Front steps of Alexander Hamilton Custom House, 1 Bowling Green, New York, NY 10004, United States.
 Meeting Point Directions: Arriving by taxi: Tell the driver to stop at the intersection of Broadway and Battery.
 Arriving by transit: 4 or 5 trains to Bowling Green, or the 1 train to South Ferry.
+From April 1, 2017: Sidewalk in front of Fraunces Tavern, 54 Pearl St (at Broad) (Open in Google Maps)

 Product ID: 63726